BECAUSE EVERYONE NEEDS A PLACE TO CALL HOME...

 • Improve the quality of their lives

 Brats Without Borders launched Operation Military Brat in September, 2009 in Washington DC.
-It includes a series of free screenings around the world of the award-winning film, “BRATS: Our Journey Home,” the first documentary about growing up military, narrated by Air Force brat Kris Kristofferson.
-After some of the screenings, Writer-Director and Army brat Donna Musil hosts town-hall meetings with the audience.
-Operation Military Brat also donates Military Brat Libraries to public libraries that serve large populations of military brats.
-This one-of-a-kind collection of books and films celebrates and explores the life of a military child, and includes:
+It includes screenings of the award-winning film, "BRATS: Our Journey Home," narrated by Air Force brat Kris Kristofferson, and featuring Army brat General Norman Schwarzkopf.
+Operation Military Brat also hosts townhall meetings and "BRATS" Workshops with military families, educators, and health care providers.
+With the help of The Sprint Foundation and other donors like yourself, the nonprofit Brats Without Borders' educational outreach program Operation Military Brat also donates Military Brat Libraries to libraries around the country that serve large populations of military brats.
+This one-of-a-kind collection of books and films celebrates and explores the life of a military child, and includes the items below.

 Brats: Our Journey Home “BRATS: Our Journey Home” by Writer-Director Donna Musil – the first documentary about growing up military, narrated by Kris Kristofferson, with General Norman Schwarzkopf.
 Broadcast on AFN-TV worldwide.
 Featured on CNN and NPR.
 The Great Santini